denoland/deno_core/ops/op2/README.md

 Lazy `async(deferred)` calls _may_ be fastcalls, though the resolution will still happen on a slow path.

+## fastcalls

+`op2` requires fastcall-compatible ops to be annotated with `fast`.
+If you wish to avoid fastcalls for some reason (this is unlikely), you can specify `nofast` instead.

+You may also choose an alternate op function to use as the fastcall equivalent to a slow function.
+In this case, you can specify `fast(op_XYZ)`.
+The other op must be decorated with `#[op2(fast)]`, and does not need to be registered.
+When v8 optimized the slow function to a fastcall, it will switch the implementation over if the parameters are compatible.
+This is useful for a function that takes any buffer type in the slow path and wishes to use the very fast typed `u8` buffer for the fast path.

 # Parameters

 <!-- START ARGS -->